 WordPress SEO is very important for you to optimize your site and content so that you can reach out to people who are actively searching for information related to your product or services.

-These best practices for WordPress SEO will enable you to not just get a fair idea of what is WordPress SEO 2020 but also will help understand what works and what doesn’t for your website.
+These best practices for WordPress SEO will enable you to not just get a fair idea of what is WordPress SEO in 2024 but also will help understand what works and what doesn’t for your website.

 SEO optimization is done organically to your site – what this means is that you don’t need to pay Google or other search engines to rank your website on top results pages for related user searches.